MmelodYy/Distill_Rectangling/README.md

 4."SUMMARY_DIR": Update this variable to the directory where you want to save the summary files.

-### Step1: Prepare the pre-training weights file for teacher model 1
+### Step1: Prepare the pre-training weights for teacher model 1
 Download the pre-training weight for teacher Model 1 and put them under the path "DeepRectangling_Teacher1(Initial)/Codes/checkpoints".
 Because we are based directly on DeepRectangling, we will not do any retraining here.
 The weight file can be found inside the [DeepRectangling](https://github.com/nie-lang/DeepRectangling?tab=readme-ov-file) project.

 ### Step2: Training Teacher 2 Model
+Enter the "DeepRectangling_Teacher2(Improved)/Codes" file directory.
 ```
 python train.py
 ```

-### Step3: Generating an offline mesh knowledge base based on Teacher 1 and Teacher 2
+### Step3: Generating an offline mesh knowledges base based on Teacher 1 and Teacher 2
 Run "teacher1_gen_mesh_knowledges.py" and "teacher2_gen_mesh_knowledges.py" and "teacher2_gen_mesh_knowledges.py" under "DeepRectangling_Teacher1(Initial)/Codes/" and "DeepRectangling_Teacher2(Improved)/Codes/" respectively. " The purpose of this process is to generate the mesh knowledges and weights corresponding to the two teacher models (here we use the SSIM value of the model on the training data set as the weight metric).
 ```
 python teacher1_gen_mesh_knowledges.py